SWENGG4Y2024/SWENGG4Y2024Team05/Assignment2/test.md

 # Tez Yatra Testing Document

 ## 1.Introduction:
-The purpose of this document is to outline the testing approach and test cases for the Fitbit app.
-The Fitbit app is a mobile application that allows users to track their health and fitness goals using Fitbit wearable devices.
+The purpose of this document is to outline the testing approach and test cases for the Tez Yatra app.
+The Tez Yatra app is a mobile application that allows users to track their health and fitness goals using Tez Yatra wearable devices.

 ## 2.Testing Objectives:
 The main objectives of testing the Tez Yatra app are as follows: